atiyil/singleton/README.md

-# singleton
+# Singleton

-A simple singleton example in Java
+A simple classic singleton example in Java with multithreading and serialization support.
+An alternative approach will be using an enum with one element.